Legacy | Tracing from a remote server

 Continue on to the Configuring PingPlotter to use a remote agent section.

 The windows agent has a few options, to see about its use, see the configuring the Windows agent section.

 Installing the UNIX Agent

-The PingPlotter remote agent for UNIX is a perl or php script that uses the UNIX traceroute command to gather sample set(s) and pass the results to PingPlotter via a web server.
-Because of all the various flavors of UNIX that exist, and the possible differences when it comes to output of the traceroute command, you may need to modify the script for your particular source machine.
+The PingPlotter remote agent for UNIX is a Perl or PHP script that uses the UNIX traceroute command to gather sample set(s) and pass the results to PingPlotter via a web server.
+Because of all the various flavors of UNIX that exist, and the possible differences when it comes to the output of the traceroute command, you may need to modify the script for your particular source machine.
 We've primarily tested under FreeBSD and Debian.
 Contact us if you have problems here.

 - Download the unix agent script from the agent download page.

 - Extract the perl script (trace.pl) or php script (trace.php) into a web-accessible directory on a UNIX web server that is capable of serving the appropriate script.